sniederb/funnel-travel-extension-base/extension-api/README.md

 This mechanism allows for the extension to tell funnel.travel which settings are needed to operate.
 The `validateSettings` implementation must ensure that all mandatory settings are provided and valid.

+When calling produce / modify / consume, the provided map is subsequently scanned for changed 'INTERNAL' values.
+These are then saved back the to account extension settings.
+In this way, an extension can maintain a account-wide state between executions.

 ## Types of extensions

 ### TripDataProducer